Death is rarely a cause for celebration, as it is a permanent goodbye to the world you love.

 During Ace's fight with Blackbeard, he gets close to death, but on his last attempt at overcoming Blackbeard, he smirks and calmly states his intents to make Whitebeard the Pirate King.
 While he didn't actually die, he showed the D.'s willingness to smile at death.

-Ace fit in naturally during his actual death, when he dies from his injuries from Taking the Bullet protecting Luffy, as after his Famous Last Words to those around him, he collapses with a smile.
+Ace fit in naturally during his actual death, when he dies from his injuries from Taking the Bullet to protect Luffy, and after his Famous Last Words to those around him, he collapses with a smile knowing that despite having the blood of a "demon" in his veins, despite being a "good-for-nothing," he was truly loved.

 An aversion will be Blackbeard when he sees himself in danger of death at the hands of Whitebeard, resulting in Whitebeard saying he doesn't carry the will of Roger.
 And he is also too much of an asshole to be a real carrier of the "Will of D".